enso-org/hiring/people/senior-cloud-software-engineer.md

-## Compiler Engineer
+## Senior Cloud Software Engineer
-[Luna](https://luna-lang.org) is looking for a compiler engineer to help build the next generation compiler and runtime for Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
-If you have strong technical skills and a passion for all things compiler, then this role could be the one for you.
+[Luna](https://luna-lang.org) is looking for a senior cloud software engineer to take charge of the design, development, and evolution of the new SaaS offering for Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
+If you bring strong technical skills and have a passion for collaboration, this role could be for you.

-As a compiler engineer you'll work as part of the compiler team to design and implement the new Luna compiler and runtime, work that is at the very core of the next phase of Luna's development.
-You'll have the opportunity to collaborate with a world-class team of engineers, community managers, and business developers (with experience at Bloomberg, GitHub, and PayPal, to name a few), and make your indelible mark on the future of Luna.
+As a senior cloud software engineer, you'll be leading the effort to design and develop our new SaaS offering, providing a web-based version of Luna to our clients.
+Your work will be integral to the next phase of Luna's development, as we expand our offering beyond the open-source project.
+You'll be able to work with a world-class team of skilled engineers, community managers, and business developers (from Bloomberg, GitHub and PayPal to name a few), and put your stamp on Luna's future.

-**What You'll Do**
+#### What You'll Do
-As a compiler developer, you'll be working on the design and development of the new Luna compiler and runtime, to help support the Language's evolution.
+As a senior cloud software engineer you'll be in charge of building the SaaS offering for Luna, hosting both the language and its IDE in the cloud.
 This will involve:

-- Working on the design and implementation of the new portions of the compiler.
+- Working closely with the internal teams to design a secure and scalable SaaS architecture.
-- Both practical and theoretical work on improving Luna's type-system.
-- Practical work improving both the performance of the compiler, and its capabilities.
-- Work on pass-based optimisations to improve the performance of Luna itself.
-- Work on developing the new Luna runtime, including the JIT compiler, base on the infrastructure provided by GHC (the Glasgow Haskell Compiler).
-- Designing and developing mechanisms for foreign language interoperability, to allow users to seamlessly integrate Luna with other languages in their stack.
+- Developing a SaaS solution based upon that design with robust tooling and reliability, as well as inbuilt support for collaboration.
+- Hosting the architecture on a cloud provider without becoming too dependent on any one given platform.
+- Contributing to the evolution of this vibrant open-source project by bringing a new component to its ecosystem.

-**The Skills We're Looking For**
+#### The Skills We're Looking For
 We have a few particular skills that we're looking for in this role:

-- Practical and rich experience writing code in Haskell, including use of many GHC Language Extensions commonly used to enable type-level programming.
-- Experience reasoning about and debugging performance issues in Haskell code.
+- A strong focus on security and scalability.
+- 3+ years experience in designing secure, scalable, and collaboration-ready SaaS architectures.
-- Practical experience building large and complex software systems.
+- Practical experience in building, scaling, and maintaining such infrastructure.
-- Experience in building compilers or the design of type-systems.
+- 3+ years experience with one or more of AWS, Azure, Google Cloud, or Digital Ocean.

-It would be a big bonus if you had:
+It would be a big bonus if you also had:

-- Familiarity with the GHC Core language, and the GHC pipeline.
-- Experience with dependent type systems, row types, type-checking algorithms, and type-inference.
-- Familiarity with LLVM and its architecture.
+- Experience working in close conjunction with multiple product teams.
+- Experience building SaaS deployments that are designed to be independent of the underlying cloud provider.

 ## About Luna
 Luna is an award-winning general-purpose programming language and data-science